Skip to main content

 Salt Lake Tabernacle

 Salt Lake Temple Currently undergoing renovation and structural reinforcement.
-The project includes adding three below ground levels north of the main temple.
-The project is estimated to be completed in 2026 (March 23, 2023 Church news release).
+The project includes adding three below ground levels north of the main temple, moving the bapistry, adding a second baptistry, removing an addition completed in the early 1960s and creating a more sympathic addition to provide additional sealing rooms and much more.
+The project is estimated to be completed in 2027.
+In a press release President Russell M. Nelson announced the open house for the temple will be from April 2027 to October 2027.
+It is anticipated to be the largest temple open house in the history of the Church.
 See temples and tabernacles below for guidance on temple names.

 sister Use the title Sister for wives of general authorities on first and all subsequent references.
 Also use the title Sister for counselors in the Relief Society, Young Women and Primary general presidencies.
 Use the title Sister for female full-time and church service missionaries and wives of mission presidents.

-Example caption: Sister Wendy Nelson, wife of President Russell M. Nelson, waves to Latter-day Saints following the Sunday morning session of general conference on Oct.
-6.
+Example caption: Sister Kristen Oaks, wife of President Dallin H. Oaks, waves to Latter-day Saints following the Sunday morning session of general conference on April 5.

-Temples and tabernacles Capitalize temple or tabernacle when using the full name, which usually includes the city and country or U.S. state or Canadian province: Bountiful Utah Temple, London England Temple, American Fork Tabernacle.
+Temples and tabernacles Capitalize temple or tabernacle when using the full name, which usually includes the city and country or U.S. state or Canadian province: Bountiful Utah Temple, London England Temple, American Fork Tabernacle, Calgary Alberta Temple.
+Some temples in Mexico include the Mexican state in the name: Colonia Juárez Chihuahua Mexico Temple, Hermosillo Sonora Mexico Temple.

 Lowercase temple when not using the full name: Saratoga Springs temple, Bountiful temple.